Image by bstad

 2. Start a rainy day fund – Do your best to set aside enough money that will cover your expenses for six to 12 months.
 Put the money in an account that you can draw from later, if necessary, for emergencies.
 If you’re contemplating purchases, remember – first things, first – when it’s not necessary, don’t.

-3. Fund a retirement account – To quote the wise man who married my mother when I was a teenager, “It ain’t how much you make, it’s how much you bring home.”
+3. Fund a retirement account – To quote the wise man, “It ain’t how much you make, it’s how much you bring home.”
+If you rent, try to buy a small home and trade up to better houses as you develop equity and earn more money.

 True, it won’t be easy, but save as much as you can to contribute to a 401(k).
 Hopefully, you’ll find an employer – offering a company-sponsored retirement plan – who will match your contributions.

-4. Constantly evaluate your financial state of affairs – Conditions change.
+4. Constantly evaluate your financials – Conditions change.
 Fine-tune your situation whenever necessary.
 If you stay balanced emotionally and focused, your financial situation will improve.

 So treat your situation as an adventure.
 Make it a game to save money, and some day you’ll look back and will forget about the struggles.
 You’ll be self confident and will treasure your successes.